MariyamShakoor/data-analyst-mariyam/Project 5/readme.md

 2. **Cleaning and Formatting with AWS Glue DataBrew**
    - Initiated a cleaning project: `budgetrequest-cln-my`
+   - Addressed the following data quality issues:
+     - Handled **missing values** by reviewing column-level completeness
+     - Ensured removal of **duplicate records**
+     - Standardized **inconsistent formats**, such as date or numerical representations
-   - Removed special characters from `ProjectProgramName`.
+     - Removed **unnecessary whitespace** and **special characters** from fields like `ProjectProgramName`
+     - Dropped **irrelevant columns** that do not contribute to analysis
+     - Resolved **inconsistent or redundant category names** for improved classification accuracy
-   - Converted all column names to **camelCase** for standardization.
+   - Renamed all column headers using **camelCase** to ensure consistency across the dataset.

 3. **Output Configuration**
    - **CSV Output**: